How to Forward Mail with USPS?

 Before we get into how to forward postal mail or why you would do so, let’s look into what it means to “forward mail".

-Forwarding mail means sending received mail to a new address.
+US post office mail forwarding means sending received mail to a new address.
 If you get a letter in the mail and want to send it to another address, this is mail forwarding.

 Also check here All You Need To Know About A Forwarded Package.